gitlabhq/gitlabhq/doc/project_services/jira.md

      ---

-1. The next step is to create a new user (e.g., `gitlab`) who has write-access to projects in JIRA.
+1. The next step is to create a new user (e.g., `gitlab`) who has write access to projects in JIRA.
 Enter the user's name and a _valid_ e-mail address since JIRA sends a verification e-mail to set-up the password.
    _**Note:** JIRA creates the username automatically by using the e-mail